Software & Manuals

 Requirements: This script requires pdfjam to be installed on your system.

-The script pdfselect (version 2.0, January 2023) lets you pick an arbitrary range of pages from a pdf-file, similarly to psselect.
-In addition, with a range specification 's', it splits the pdf-file page-by-page into single-paged pdf-files.
+The script pdfselect (version 2.1, August 2024) lets you pick an arbitrary range of pages from a pdf-file, similarly to psselect.
+In addition, with a range specification 's[number]', it splits the pdf-file into batches of size [number] and stores them into individual pdf-files.
 For more info, type "pdfselect" without arguments.

 Requirements: This script requires pdfjam and xpdf.